mreinstein/ascii-diagrams/README.md

-# rot.js
+# ascii-rendering

-experimenting with rot.js for some tooling ideas I've had for a while
+some ideas I've been wanting to experiment with for a while

 ### TODOs